blacktm/r2d/README.md

 # The Window

 R2D will create and manage a window instance for you.
+The `window` method is provided to send commands to the window instance.

 ## Window Attributes